Linda Kurtos, Director of Sustainability

 Erin Hafner, Programs Manager

-Erin Hafner is the Programs Manager for the Office of Sustainability at the University of Notre Dame.
-Her current projects include expanding the Green Ambassador and Green Office Certification programs she has developed.
+Erin’s current projects include expanding the Green Ambassador and Green Office Certification programs she has developed.
 Erin created Notre Dame’s successful football Game Day Recycling program and is working to expand the model to other athletic venues on campus.
 She worked closely with Notre Dame Procurement Services and Office Depot to develop the national reusable tote delivery program and collaborated with several departments to bring a community garden to campus.
 Prior to joining the Office of Sustainability in September 2008, Erin was a member of Notre Dame’s Risk Management and Safety department, where she conducted one of the first comprehensive environmental assessments of campus.
 Erin has also held various environmental, health and safety positions within the public and government sectors.
 She holds a bachelor of science and a master’s degree from Indiana University, both concentrating in environmental science.

 Rachel Novick, Education and Outreach Program Manager

-Max is a freshman from Oregon studying Civil Engineering.
+Max is a sophomore from Oregon studying Civil Engineering.
 His interest in campus sustainability began while working in the dining hall, where he witnessed the large amount of food waste produced by the student body.
 He is currently working on RecycleMania, which tracks over 600 University’s recycling rates over an eight week period.
 He will also be in charge of Game Day Recycling in the fall.
 Max’s long term goal is to implement a composting system on campus.